Cape Verde is all about dreamy beaches, mouth-watering food, and bars so good they practically shout, “Stay for one more!”

 Cape Verde might not be massive, but choosing where to stay can still be a proper head-scratcher.
 Don't stress – we’ve got the lowdown on the best spots for every type of jolly, whether you're after an all-inclusive escape, a budget-friendly break, or a last-minute dash to the sunshine.

-👨👩👧👦 Family holidays - If you're bringing the kiddos, Sal is the place to be.
+👨👩👧👦 Family holidays - if you're bringing the kiddos, Sal is the place to be.
 Think all-inclusive resorts, kid-friendly pools, and miles of sandy beaches for endless sandcastle competitions.
 Santa Maria is a top pick – calm waters, water sports, and even the odd turtle spotting.
 What more could you want?

-👯 Squad goals - Got your mates in tow?
-Then Boa Vista is popping off.
-It’s got beach bars galore, live music, and enough quad biking and dune bashing to keep the adrenaline pumping.
-Nights here are all about cocktails by the ocean and laid-back beach parties – it's a vibe.
+👯 Squad goals - if you've got the whole gang in tow, then Boa Vista is the place to be.
+It’s got beach bars galore, live music, and enough quad biking and dune bashing to keep the adrenaline pumping from noon til night.
+Speaking of, nights here are all about cocktails by the ocean and laid-back beach parties – it's a vibe.

 🏝️ What are the best beaches to visit on your Cape Verde holidays?